isabella232/docs-vuepress/docs/manual/06-commands.md

 ![Command execution output](~@assets/img/fig0208.png)

 1. Link to execution page: Every execution has an ID an a separate page to follow it and view a report after it completes.
-2. View options: Output is automatically collated by node and contains time information.
-You can toggle these as desired.
-3. Collated output: All output is grouped by the node.
+2. Collated output: All output is grouped by the node.
-4. Output log links: You can view the raw output in the browser or download it to your desktop.

-You can dismiss the output by pressing the "X" button above the Download link.
+3. You can dismiss the output by pressing the "X" button next to the command's status.

 ## Monitor the execution